 [server]$ rclone config No remotes found - make a new one n) New remote s) Set configuration password q) Quit config n/s/q> n

-Pick a name you want to assign to this connection, for example
+Pick a name you want to assign to this connection.
+This example uses the name 'dreamobjects'.

-Insert the Access Key and corresponding Secret Key.
-You can find those on the (Panel > 'Cloud Services' > 'DreamObjects') page.
+Replace your_access_key and your_secret_key with your actual Access Key and its corresponding Secret Key.
+These can be located on the (Panel > 'Cloud Services' > 'DreamObjects') page.

 Endpoint for S3 API.
 Leave blank if using AWS to use the default endpoint for the region.
 Specify if using an S3 clone such as Ceph. endpoint> objects-us-west-1.dream.io